pyjanitor-devs/pyjanitor/README.rst

 To accomplish this, actions for which we would need to invoke imperative-style statements, can be replaced with method chains that allow one to read off the logical order of actions taken.
 Let us see the annotated example below.
-First, off, here's the textual description of a data cleaning pathway:
+First off, here's the textual description of a data cleaning pathway:

 1. Create a ``DataFrame``.